Anooshiravan/DataScience_C3_W4_TidyData/readme.md

 # Getting and Cleaning Data, Course 3 Week 4
+The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 ## <u>How to regenerate tidy data:</u>
 1. Clone the project, the data files are in UCI HAR Dataset folder